brandontieu626/real-estate-web-app/README.md

 ## Description

 This project was built using React.js and Next.js.
-Developed this project to improve my front-end skills and learn how to pull from a public API.
+I developed this project to improve my front-end skills and learn how to pull from a public API.
-Also learned how to read and work with JSON data that is sent by the API.
+I also wanted to learn how to read and work with JSON data that is sent by an API.

 ### Design